Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 See what plans you qualify for in less than 2 minutes

-In this guide, we break down the latest home warranty industry statistics — from market size and growth rates to claim approval rates and consumer satisfaction scores.
+In this guide, we break down the latest home warranty industry statistics, from market size and growth rates to claim approval rates and consumer satisfaction scores.
 Whether you're shopping for your first plan or wondering if your current policy is worth renewing, these facts will help you make a confident, data-backed decision.

 Key Pinch Points

-• U.S. home warranty market generates ~$4.6 billion in annual revenue
+• U.S. home warranty market hit $4.6 billion in 2025 revenue

-• 90% of home warranty claims are approved; 88% of policyholders renew
+• 90% of 2026 claims approved; 87-88% of policyholders plan to renew

 Trusted by Thousands